 Receiving prenatal care in the first trimester is recommended for all pregnant women to enhance a healthy pregnancy.
-In 2015, about 65.3 percent of women delivering a live birth in PHR 2/3 entered prenatal care within the first trimester.
-This rate was similar to the state's rate of 65.9 percent, and did not meet the HP2020 target of 77.9 percent of pregnant women receiving prenatal care beginning in the first trimester of pregnancy.
-However, the proportion of mothers who began receiving prenatal care in the first trimester in the region has increased from 62.1 percent in 2006.
+In 2015, about 63.7 percent of women delivering a live birth in PHR 4/5N entered prenatal care within the first trimester.
+This rate was lower than the state's rate of 65.9 percent, and did not meet the HP2020 target of 77.9 percent of pregnant women receiving prenatal care beginning in the first trimester of pregnancy.
+However, the proportion of timely access to prenatal care in the region has increased from 60.0 percent in 2006.